 A Bar and Bat Mitzvah is an incredibly special time for families to share – a significant milestone and a rite of passage.

-Together, in a three-hour session on a Sunday afternoon at the Sydney Jewish Museum, families will hear about how some survivors practiced their Judaism in hiding during the Holocaust, and how others celebrated this significant event decades after the war.
+Together, in a two-hour session on a Sunday afternoon at the Sydney Jewish Museum, families will hear about how some survivors practiced their Judaism in hiding during the Holocaust, and how others celebrated this significant event decades after the war.

 The program encourages parents and children to think about how meaningful this milestone is.

 “The Bar Mitzvah I missed at 13 symbolised the Holocaust and its legacy, while my belated Bar Mitzvah at 66 symbolised my recovery from trauma and my re-entry into the communal fold.”

 George Sternfeld, Holocaust child survivor

 - Sunday 18 October 2020, 1pm-3pm or 3pm-5pm

 - Sunday 1 November 2020, 1pm-3pm or 3pm-5pm

 - Sunday 15 November 2020, 1pm-3pm or 3pm-5pm

 The cost is $36 per family (child and up to three adults).